nbethala/SQL-Analytics-DataWarehouse/README.md

-Bronze Layer: The Bronze layer captures raw data as-is from the source systems.
+{Bronze Layer:} The Bronze layer captures raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.

 Silver Layer: The Silver layer applies robust ETL transformations, standardizing and cleaning the data into analytical models.